 Benefits vary by number of years of activity and funds available.
 Benefits are fixed by the local board at the time of retirement.
 Eligibility is minimum age of 18 years and 12 months of service.
 Entry dates are January 1 and July 1 of each year.
 The local pension board has the authority to deviate from these guidelines as they feel necessary under an adopted alternative plan.

 Note 7 - Subsequent Events

-Management evaluated subsequent events through October 20, 2023, the date the financial statements were available to be issued noting the following:
+Management evaluated subsequent events through December 17, 2024, the date the financial statements were available to be issued noting that in November 2024, the District received \$214,493 for the purchase of SCBA equipment.